Animal Science AMP

-Further details about the Accelerated Master’s Program, available for students majoring in Animal Science or Biological Science, can be obtained from the Department of Animal and Veterinary Science, 102 Terrill Bldg., (802) 656-2070.
+Further details about the Accelerated Master’s Program, available for students majoring in Animal Science or Biological Science, can be obtained from the Department of Animal and Veterinary Sciences, 102 Terrill Bldg., (802) 656-0155.

 Requirements for Admission to Graduate Studies for the Degree of Master of Science

 An acceptable undergraduate major in animal science, chemistry, biology, or a related field.
 Satisfactory scores on the general (aptitude) Graduate Record Examination must be presented.

 |Option A (Thesis)|

 |Thirty credits of study with a minimum of fifteen credits in courses in animal science or related fields and a minimum of nine credits of thesis research.
 Students are required to attend and participate in ASCI 301 and ASCI 302 twice during their programs.
 Students must also prepare a research proposal.||30|